NikolaJohnny94/vue-flask-mysql-crud-app/README.md

 ```

 ```
-After all required dependencies are installed navigate to ./backend/.env file and add values to your MySQL username, password, DB name, host and port 🔗🧔🔐
+After all required dependencies are installed navigate to ./backend/.env file and add values to your MySQL host, username, password and DB name 🔗🧔🔐
 ```

 ```